Falta (community development block)

-Falta is a community development block (CD block) that forms an administrative division in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Falta is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Falta CD block is located at 22.3020°N 88.1284°E. It has an average elevation of 8 m.

 The Falta CD block is bounded by the Budge Budge II and Bishnupur II CD blocks in the north, the Magrahat I CD block in the east, the Diamond Harbour I and Diamond Harbour II CD blocks in the south, the Shyampur I CD block in the Howrah district across the Hooghly, in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing Brackish Water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Falta CD block has an area of 130.68 km2.
-It has 1 panchayat samity, 13 gram panchayats, 186 gram sansads (village councils), 133 mouzas and 129 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.Falta police station serves this block.
-Headquarters of this CD block is at Harindanga, PO Chabeira.
+It has 1 panchayat samity, 13 gram panchayats, 186 gram sansads (village councils), 133 mouzas and 129 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
+Falta police station serves this CD Block.
+Headquarters of this CD block is at Harindanga.

-Gram panchayats of Falta CD block/panchayat samiti are: Banganagar I, Banganagar II, Belsingha I, Belsingha II, Chaluari, Debipur, Falta, Fatepur, Gopalpur, Harindanga I, Harindanga II, Mallickpur and Noapukuria.
+Gram panchayats of Falta CD block/panchayat samiti are: Banganagar-I, Banganagar-II, Belsingha-I, Belsingha-II, Chaluari, Debipur, Falta, Fatepur, Gopalpur, Harindanga-I, Harindanga-II, Mallikpur and Noyapukuria.